 2. Print the outline of your chosen shape on the piece of white card.
 PicMonkey is a great resource for seasonal shapes.
 Make sure you adjust your design and printer settings for the size of the paper/frame that you're using.

 3. Using double sided tape or a spot of glue, stick the white card with the shape cut out of it on to your chosen coloured card.

 It's better to use a contrasting colour so that the pattern really stands out.

 4. Place your masterpiece in its frame.

 Because our framed papercuts are going to be given as gifts, I let the boys loose with stamps and paint to customise plain craft paper and wooden gift tags.
 If you keep to a couple of colours, even messy attempts look really nice.
-I bought the stamps in Switzerland a couple of years ago, but everything else is from the One Stop Craft Shop (brown paper, red paper, wooden snowflake, wooden angel, white paint, gold paint).
+I bought the stamps in Switzerland a couple of years ago, but everything else is from the One Stop Craft Shop.
 We then added ribbon and a Lindt chocolate figure to our parcels (two in the mouth from every one stuck to a gift is the rule, apparently) and now they're tucked away in wardrobe ready to be placed under Christmas trees in twenty five days time.
 Tick tock, tick tock.